Personal Bankruptcy in Singapore

 You should receive a notice informing you of the scheduled hearing date and time.
 You should attend the hearing.
 If you are unable to attend, you must make a request to reschedule the hearing date with the Registrar of the Supreme Court for a later hearing date stating the reasons for the request.
 All requests are subject to the Court’s approval.

-Must I Attend Court as a Debtor?
+Must I Attend Court as the Debtor?

 If you are a debtor who filed your own bankruptcy application and are not represented by a lawyer, you must attend the bankruptcy hearing.
 If you are represented by a lawyer, your lawyer will attend the bankruptcy hearing on your behalf.